-And it will not be possible to cover all the vast concepts of .Net in one article.
-Hence the following section only consists of questions related to .Net framework and its core.
+It is not possible to cover all the vast concepts of .Net in one article.
+Hence, the following section only consists of questions related to the .Net framework and its core.
 For more questions on .Net C#, please refer to C# interview questions.

 This article will enlist the top 20 most popular .Net interview questions and answers in simple terms along with examples for your easy understanding.

 Most Popular .Net Interview Questions

 Q #1) What is the .Net framework?

 Answer: It is a platform for building various applications on windows.
 It has a list of inbuilt functionalities in the form of class, library, and APIs which are used to build, deploy and run web services and different applications.
 It supports different languages such as C#, VB .Net, Cobol, Perl, etc.

 Q #2) What are the important components of .Net?